Injecting Insight Into HMOs with Our Annual HMO Survey

 • An incentive formulary plan provides coverage for generic drugs, formulary brand-name drugs, and specialty drugs.
 Non-formulary drugs are also covered for a higher co-payment.
 Prior authorization may be required to cover some specialty and certain non-formulary drugs.
 If coverage for a non-formulary drug requiring prior authorization is approved, the member is responsible for the non-formulary co-payment.

-Cigna: We traditionally use a closed drug formulary.
+Cigna: We typically use a closed drug formulary.
 However, employers can choose a three-tier or two-tier pharmacy plan if specified and agreed to in the contract.

 Health Net of CA: Health Net offers a 3-tier Recommended Drug List, an open formulary that includes most generics on Tier 1, recommended brands on Tier 2 and some generics and brands on Tier 3.

-Kaiser Permanente: No. We have found there to be greater medical and financial advantages to our established “closed” formulary program that provides physicians with drug treatments proven to be safe and effective.
-Our formulary is maintained and regularly updated by our doctors and pharmacists working in tandem with our Drug Information Services Team.
-The team independently analyzes data and reports on new drugs while doctors and pharmacists in our medical facilities research the effectiveness and safety of each.
-Whenever therapeutically appropriate, we include the generic forms of medicines in our formulary.
-We have a formulary compliance rate greater than 98% and approximately 80% of those prescriptions are for generic drugs (versus an industry average of 63%).
-This yields considerable savings given that generic medicines are about 70% less expensive than their equivalent brand-name versions.
+Kaiser Permanente: No, our formulary is maintained and regularly updated by our doctors and pharmacists working in tandem with our Drug Information Services Team.
+The team independently analyzes data and reports on new drugs while doctors and pharmacists research the effectiveness and safety of each.
+Whenever therapeutically appropriate, we include the generic medicines in our formulary.

 16. If a closed formulary, what happens if a non-formulary drug is necessary?